 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for more great recipes to start your day?
+Looking for more single serving and small batch breakfast recipes?
 Try our Mini French Toast Casserole, Berry Filled Dutch Baby, Cheesy Baked Eggs, or a short stack of Banana Pancakes!

 Why You’ll Love This Recipe